metricationmatters/research/proposals/AreaAndVolume.md

 I've not heard people talk about the proper way to say square meter and cubic meter with numbers and prefixes.

-Is it "1 tera square meter"?
+Is it "50 kilo square meter"?

-Is it "1 nano cubic meter"?
+Is it "50 milli cubic meter"?

 The concepts are "area" and "volume" which are extensions of linear length into 2 and 3 dimensions.